As usual, I always begin by thinking whenever I see failure in road

 replaced all those detour tracks for transportation that touches high mountains

 and deep valleys.
-Slope failures on those tracks were out of question since
+Slope failures on those tracks were out of the question since

-these don’t have one except than the natural slope.
-But, the road construction
+these don’t have one except the natural slope.
+But the road construction

-comes with designs that require cut and fill that develops another slope in
+comes with designs that require cut and fill that develop another slope in

-addition to natural slope, which is called cut and fill slope.
+addition to the natural slope, which is called the "cut and fill slope."
 The failure

 mechanism of these slopes must be addressed and learned.
-Despite engaging into
+Despite engaging in

 road construction and maintenance for decades, are we enough with the trend?
 We

 have many questions to ask and things to do.
-Let the custodian of road don’t
+Let the custodian of the road not

 bounce from one agency to another.

-Department of Roads, in the 11th fifth year plan and in
+The Department of Roads, in the 11th five-year plan and in

-the beginning of current plan, Geog Connectivity roads were with the
+the beginning of the current plan, Geog Connectivity roads with the

 department.
-Planning and budgeting works were mandate for the department.
+Planning and budgeting works were mandated for the department.
 Finally,

 those roads were handed over to Local Government.
 Inconsistency in the decision